Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 Testing checklist

-1. App tagged with AI platform categories → expect AI Native
+1. AI platform/model/agent framework → expect AI Native

-2. App tagged with AI feature categories → expect AI Enabled
+2. Product with AI features (but not primarily AI) → expect AI Enabled